 Tax legislation is the act or process of enacting tax laws and the body of laws that provide for the levying of taxes and tax administration.

-The following are the existing tax legislation in Nigeria, as at 2016:
+The following are the existing tax legislation in Nigeria:

 – Associated Gas Re-Injection Act